 In November 2013 Hull was announced as UK City of Culture for 2017.
 The scheme, echoing that of European City of Culture, seeks to use culture as the focus for regeneration.
 City of Culture is what the city makes of it - and that includes the interpretation of what is culture!

-The City of Culture archive was launched in Hull on 11 April 2016.
+The City of Culture archive was launched in Hull on 11 April 2017.
 Jeff James, Chief Executive and Keeper at The National Archives who was in Hull to present Hull History Centre with its archive accreditation certificate and to help launch the archive, said: “The archive seeks to capture a pivotal point in Hull’s history and will become a key part of the collective memory of the city.
 I’m looking forward to seeing how it matures and informs future cities of culture".

-We are currently pulling the pieces of this vast and ambitious jigsaw puzzle together.
+We are also getting our heads around the new challenges and opportunities that accepting and processing digital records bring.
 We are keen to engage with colleagues about some of the digital preservation and engagement challenges we face once these have become more apparent to us!

 We are providing regular updates on the History Centre’s blog and via various social media channels so like us, follow us and re-tweet us (please).